 Bradley Hall 369

 I teach American literature and culture of the 19th-20th and 21st century.
 My particular focuses are literature of affect and literature of trauma – sentimental and transcendentalist writing in 19th century, and cold war middlebrow culture in the 20th century are my usual focuses.
-I also teach film and mixed visual-verbal texts, such as graphic novels, and composition.
-Currently, I am developing a course on Ralph Ellison, a course on film adaptations of novels, and a literary theory course.
+I also teach film and mixed visual-verbal texts, such as graphic novels, and literary theory, especially narrative theory.
 My teaching philosophy focuses on helping students make their work in college strategic and intentional.

 My goal in my scholarship is to make academic and scholarly writing accessible to readers who are not literary specialists.

 Currently I am Coordinator of Undergraduate Programs in English and a Faculty Senator.
 I am also the Coordinator of The Body Project.
 Previously, I served on the Women’s Studies Committee, and as sponsor to Sigma Tau Delta and adviser to the English Club.